Skip to content

 How we can support you to teach about Holocaust Memorial Day

-To mark Holocaust Memorial Day, our live event and accompanying resources aim to support young people’s literacy skills while helping them learn about the past.
-We hope to inspire them to work toward a future where hatred and persecution are challenged.
-These resources encourage pupils to engage in non-fiction writing, sharing survivors’ stories and their experiences after liberation, with a focus on fostering empathy and understanding.
+The event is supported by classroom resources which encourage pupils to engage in non-fiction writing, sharing survivors’ stories and their experiences after liberation.
 This work is inspired by the writings of author Tom Palmer, and the resources explore the processes involved in creating written pieces that have been well-researched and sensitively crafted.

-Holocaust Memorial Day online event
+Holocaust Memorial Day online event (ages 11 to 14)

 Date: Monday 27 January